rjduran/adobe-scripting/README.md

 4. Set the Target application to "Adobe Illustrator CC 2017".
 If Illustrator is not open, open it and click the small broken red "chain link" icon in the scripting application to change it green and connect to Illustrator.
 If Illustrator closes the chain link icon will change back to a broken red link.
 5. (Optional) The default settings are much to small for a Macbook Pro with Retina Screen on the highest resolution setting.
 Change the font to 'Consolas' or 'Monaco' and font size to '16'.

 At this point you are ready to write scripts!
+Keep reading for alternative workflows with Atom or VSCode text editors.
+Both are free and open source and provide many built in features and packages to customize your workflow.

 ### Install and Setup Atom IDE Based Workflow

+#### Atom Using Process Palette

 ![](img/atom-setup.png)